Here are a few of the frequently asked questions (FAQs) about homelessness and the Alliance’s role in helping to end homelessness in America.

 Q: Is there a solution to homelessness?

 A: Yes.
 A home.
-To end homelessness, the nation will need an adequate supply of housing that is affordable to lower income households—it is now 11.5 million units short.
+To end homelessness, the nation will need an adequate supply of housing that is affordable to lower income households.
 Until that problem is solved, the homeless system will help people quickly return to housing, connect to employment, and get needed services and support.
 Read more about specific solutions to homelessness.

 Q: How is the Alliance helping?